 You never truly appreciate the range of motion your shoulders provide your arms until you experience an injury that limits this motion.
 Such is the case with a rotator cuff tear.
-At Powell Orthopedics in Fayetteville, Arkansas, Dr. Mark W. Powell makes it his life’s work to help you overcome debilitating injuries such as these, helping you regain your freedom of movement.
+At Powell Orthopedics in Fayetteville and Bentonville, Arkansas, Dr. Mark W. Powell makes it his life’s work to help you overcome debilitating injuries such as these, helping you regain your freedom of movement.
 To learn how you can best treat your rotator cuff injury, call for a consultation or book an appointment online.

 Every time you scratch your back, reach for something, or simply eat, your rotator cuff is hard at work providing your arm the ability to move about freely.
 This incredible range of motion also puts a fair amount of strain on your rotator cuff, which it’s designed for, but when the strain is too much, injury is often the result.